 Ever since then I’ve always believed that the best way to get into a competitive field, gain experience or make contacts is by being willing to add value with no strings attached.

-In the last 10 years I’ve been fortunate to help build out several multimillion-dollar companies, doing whatever it took, often for free and on my own time.
+In the last 15 now years I’ve been fortunate to help build out several multi million-dollar companies, doing whatever it took, often for free and on my own time.
 Each build and company brought its own lessons, each experience further prepared me to scale a business and create value.